jsommers/someta/README.md

 An example configuration is provided in the repo, named `someta_config_example.yaml`.
 It should, in general, be self-explanatory (see command-line arguments discussion below for details regarding config parameters for individual monitors).

 You can also create a new yaml config using the `-I` option.
 Any command-line flags to change defaults or to configure monitors will be parsed and included in the generated config, which will be written to stdout.
+The `-c` (command) option is required; if any monitors are configured (through `-M` command-line arguments), those configurations will be included in the generated yaml, but if _no_ monitors are configured, default configurations for _all_ monitors will be included in the generated yaml.
 (New in v1.4.0.)

 To start SoMeta with a configuration file, use the `-y` option: